VACCINE INFORMATION STATEMENTS

 About IAC's Question of the Week

 This week's issue of IAC Express includes a new feature called "Question of the Week."
-Each week, IAC Express will highlight a new, topical, or important-to-reiterate Q&A. This new feature is a cooperative venture between IAC and CDC.
-William L. Atkinson, MD, MPH, IAC's associate director for immunization education, will select a new Q&A every week based on common or especially intriguing questions that come to CDC.
+Each week, IAC Express highlights a new, topical, or important-to-reiterate Q&A. This new feature is a cooperative venture between IAC and CDC.
+William L. Atkinson, MD, MPH, IAC's associate director for immunization education, chooses a new Q&A to feature every week from a set of Q&As prepared by experts at CDC’s National Center for Immunization and Respiratory Diseases.

 We hope you enjoy this new feature and find it helpful when dealing with difficult real-life scenarios in your vaccination practice.
 Please encourage your healthcare professional colleagues to sign up to receive IAC Express at www.immunize.org/subscribe.